Supporting Veterans through Pain Management

 For further information or if you are a veteran and would like to contact us specifically about a place on our Pain Management Programme please email Polly on email@example.com

 Fundraise for us!

-The Pain Clinic is funded entirely by King Edward VII Hospital and our donations.
+The Pain Management Programme is funded entirely by King Edward VII Hospital and our donations.
 Each veteran that goes through this process costs 6000GBP

 If you’re anything like me, there are times when I would rather be on my own.
 This is particularly true when recovery seems an endless struggle and my confidence of ever feeling better wanes.
 The paradox of such isolation is realising what I actually crave is connection with humanity.

 I am attending the PMP (Pain Management Programme) and also since 2015 when I was given a mentor I feel connected with the SWV/SWH family.
 I’ve since been in treatment for my PTSI.
 I’ve come to realise that keeping in touch with my mentor under the banner of SWV/SWH and having a good natter for an hour once a fortnight has kept me very much engaged with her, our ongoing work, but also the wider SWV/SWH community.

 This connection has allowed me to reflect on the good friends I’ve made, the laughs we’ve all had, and appreciate the support we enjoy from our committee members, the clinicians at the PMP and fantastic sponsors.
 I’ve picked up my phone and spoken to some of you and even some of you have visited me (Scotty bought me some grapes).
 So what I hear you say?

 Well, all this keeps me connected with the people I value most and helps prevent me reverting to the familiar coping strategy of isolation.
 SWV/SWH, the mentoring system, and the Pain Management Clinic have made such a positive difference to my recovery.